Julia Set in Quantum Evolution: The case of Dynamical Quantum Phase Transitions: Renormalization Group Framework

 \subsection{Complex Dynamics of the RG Map}

-The RG transformation derived in Sec.~\ref{sec:rg}, Eq. (\ref{eq:12}), defines a rational function $R(y)$ where numerator and denominator are polynomials with no common factors.
+The RG transformation, Eq. (\ref{eq:12}), is a rational function $R(y)$ where numerator and denominator are polynomials with no common factors.
 Iterating this map on the complex plane places the problem in the framework of dynamics in one complex variable, or \emph{complex dynamics}.

-The degree of a rational map is defined by the highest degree of the polynomials in its numerator and denominator.
-For our one-dimensional problem, the RG map is of degree ${\text{deg}}(R)=2$.
-For the thermal problem the variable $y$ goes to infinity as temperature $T\to0$, requiring us to consider the behavior of the map at infinity.
-To handle this, we extend the complex plane by including the point at infinity, forming the Riemann sphere (Fig. \ref{fig:basins}b), ${\widehat{\cal C}} = {\cal C}\cup\infty$.
+Below we summarize a few relevant results of complex dynamics \cite{milnor,beardon,carleson}.

 Successive decimations reduce the number of degrees of freedom and involve iterating the renormalization map $y'=R(y)$.
-The large-scale behavior of the system is governed by the fixed points of this map, defined by the condition $y^*=R(y^*)$.
-The fixed points are classified according to their multiplier defined as
+The large-scale behavior of the system is governed by the fixed points (fp) of this map, defined by the condition $y^*=R(y^*)$.
+The fixed points are classified according to their multiplier, defined as

 which determines their local stability properties.
 For the fixed point at $y^*=\infty$, the multiplier is defined as $\lambda=1/(dR/dy)|_{\infty}$, to account for the asymptotic behavior of the map.

 The classification is as follows \cite{comm1}: \begin{enumerate} \item repelling or unstable fixed point if $|\lambda|>1$; \item attracting or stable fixed point if $|\lambda|<1$; \item superattracting fixed point if $|\lambda|=0$. \end{enumerate}